cohalloran1/march-madness/src/output/analysis/matchup_1235_vs_1252.md

 ## Analysis

 Iowa St (Y03) is a major favorite as a much higher seed than Lipscomb (Y14).
 Iowa St has a higher ELO rating (1655 vs 1568), indicating better season-long performance.
 Historically, #3 seeds have won 85.20% of games against #14 seeds in the tournament.
-Iowa St is the clear favorite with a 85.84% chance to win.
+Iowa St has the advantage with a 64.03% win probability.

 ## Betting Value Assessment